olanikeowo/LITA_CAPSTONE_CUSTOMER-_SUBSCRIPTION_SERVICE/README.md

 - Premium and Standard have the highest number of cancellation.
 ---
 ### RECOMMENDATION
- I recommend that the region with the highest number of cancellation should be examined and also discount should be given to customers so as to increase the number of subscription users.
+ I recommend that the region with the highest number of cancellation should be examined and flexible billing options and subscription management should be offered so as to increase the number of subscription users.